 Dutch contributions to UN-led missions have significantly declined in the past decade.
-The last large-scale contribution on land was in Ethiopia-Eritrea (UNMEE, 2000-01).
+Up to the recent decision to deploy 378 military and police personnel, as well as four Apache fighter helicopters to Mali (MINUSMA), the last larger scale contribution on land was in Ethiopia-Eritrea (UNMEE, 2000-01).
 Token contributions were made to UNTSO, UNMIBH, UNFICYP, UNMIS and UNMISS.
 This decline is partly attributable to the Dutch Parliament's trauma over the Srebrenica massacres, mistrust of UN command and control structures, and the hesitance among some political parties to get involved in missions in Africa.
 Such concerns are exemplified by the fact that the larger Dutch contributions to UNMIL (2003-04) and UNIFIL (2006-08) consisted of a maritime component only.
-In addition, in recent years the government of Prime Minister Rutte (2010-12) was dependent on parliamentary support from the right-wing PVV party, which opposes Dutch contributions to UN missions.
-It is unlikely that in the next government the PVV will play a role.
+In addition, the previous government of Prime Minister Rutte (Rutte I, 2010-12) was dependent on parliamentary support from the right-wing PVV party, which opposes Dutch contributions to UN missions.
+Also Rutte's own party the, liberal VVD, prefers to contribute to NATO operations, and to missions in regions where Dutch interests are at stake, which does not really include Africa.
 In contrast, the Netherlands has consistently deployed over 2,000 troops to various UN-authorized operations, principally in the Balkans, Iraq and Afghanistan.
-The deployment in Uruzgan province, Afghanistan has particularly strained the Dutch armed forces, which until 2015 are recuperating in a smaller contribution to ISAF, in Kunduz province.
+Yet, it appears this trend is being broken.
+The deployment in Uruzgan province, Afghanistan has particularly strained the Dutch armed forces, which until 2015 are recuperating in a much smaller contribution to ISAF, in Kunduz province.
+Moreover, the current government, Rutte II (2013-), is a coalition of the VVD and the social democrats (PvdA), which have always been in favor of contributing more to UN missions and operations in Africa, which is reflected in the new contribution to MINUSMA.

 Since the end of the Cold War the Netherlands armed forces have been in a continuous process of restructuring and downsizing.
 Whereas in 1990 there were almost 105,000 troops focused on the defense of Western Europe, there are currently less than 40,000, which are part of a flexible and expeditionary force participating in missions around the world.
 The same period saw real defense expenditures decline by 15%.
 In the last decade the capacity to deploy forces abroad has also decreased.
 In the 1993 Prioriteitennota (priorities note), the Netherlands authorities declared they should be able to deploy up to four battalion-sized (or equivalent) missions simultaneously.
 In 2002 this level of ambition was reduced to three battalions.
 Following the economic crisis, in 2011, a new restructuring began wherein the number of personnel was reduced by a further 18% and the defense budget was cut by 9%.
 The Minister of Defense affirmed that at least for the time being three simultaneously battalion-sized missions are no longer attainable.
+The defense budget was subsequently spared in new austerity rounds.